- HOME

 - People I Admired: Winston Churchill, Nelson Mandela......

-- Person I got emotional about when I saw them: Muhammad Ali...
+- Person I got emotional about when I saw him: Muhammad Ali...

 - Things I can't stand: racism, bigotry, extremism, bullies, people who take themselves too seriously (and that includes some doctors!).....